Mohit-be22b023/EV-Battery-Failure-Prediction/README.md

 # EV-Battery-Failure-Prediction
-A Machine Learning model built for predicting EV battery failures on highly imbalanced dataset consisting of only 9.96% failure cases.
-Features median & mode imputations, domain-specific feature engineering, and threshold optimization maximizing PR-AUC over ROC-AUC.
+A machine learning model designed to predict electric vehicle battery failures from a highly imbalanced dataset with a 9.96% failure rate.
+The workflow features leakage-safe median and mode imputation , domain-driven feature engineering , and decision threshold optimization that prioritizes PR-AUC over ROC-AUC for reliable real-world performance.